 Sonographic features are not specific.
-A subcutaneous nodule having relatively irregular borders, a heterogeneous echotexture with internal scattered hyperechoic echoes surrounded by a hyperechoic ring of variable width, and vascularity may be present.
+A subcutaneous nodule having relatively irregular borders, a heterogeneous, but predominantly hypoechoic echotexture with internal scattered hyperechoic echoes surrounded by a hyperechoic ring of variable width, and vascularity may be present.
 Occasionally cystic changes may be present 6.

 Well-defined soft tissue nodule with heterogenous post-contrast enhancement and streaky appearance in the surrounding tissue.

 The most sensitive imaging modality.
 Often accurately locates the lesion in relation to a previous C-section scar, with signal characteristics similar to that of background endometriosis.

 Surgical excision with clear resection margins is the favored treatment in symptomatic patients.
 Medical treatment with hormonal suppression (GnRH analogs) can offer temporary improvement in symptoms, with a low success rate 4.